 - Click Select Type on the top of the column, and then select the appropriate status of the workflow from the Column Type drop-down menu.

 You can consolidate work item types into a single column and map the work item states for each work item type uniquely within the same column.

 The original state toggle is located at the top of the slide-out panel (Column Type) for the sake of the Lean Analytics / reports.
-Notice that when you set up a process step state mapping and the value stream has state mapping enabled, all work items within its specified program will be mapped to the process steps state mapping instead of what you have mapped below it (and of course, any work items not associated with that value stream will use the bottom state mapping).
+Notice that when you set up a process step state mapping and the process flow has state mapping enabled, all work items within its specified program will be mapped to the process steps state mapping instead of what you have mapped below it (and of course, any work items not associated with that process flow will use the bottom state mapping).